kateolmstead/unity-sdk/README.md

         Playnomics.instance.TestMode = true;

-        //set the hashedUserId from the authenticated player
+        //set the hashedUserId from the authenticated user
         //this value should not include personally identifiable information

         Playnomics.instance.start(applicationId, hashedUserId);